6 tips to make cooking with toddlers stress-free (plus why it’s so important to try)

 6-18 Months

-Seat them in their highchair, pull it up next to you in the kitchen, and let them watch what you’re doing!
-Give them a utensil, piece of food (a non-choking hazard of course!), and let them feel like they’re helping you.
+Seat them in their highchair, pull them up next to you in the kitchen, and let them watch what you’re doing!
+Give them a utensil, or a piece of food (a non-choking hazard of course!), and let them feel like they’re helping you.

 Let them smell and touch the ingredients.
 Talk to them out loud and walk them through what you’re doing.